guardian/support-dotcom-components/docs/signinGate.md

   `gandalf-<country>`) instead of the Auxia test metadata.
 This is not an A/B test.

-Adding a country is a configuration change (add its ISO code to the list in the Channel Switches UI).
-Removing a country — or the field being absent from `channel-switches.json` — restores that country's previous behaviour, which is the rollback path.
+Toggling the switch is a configuration change (the Channel Switches UI).
+Switching it off — or the field being absent from `channel-switches.json` — restores the previous behaviour, which is the rollback path.

 ### Data